vatsaaa/vatsaaa/README.md

 ## I'm a Husband, Father, Developer, and Teacher!!

-- 🔭 I just launched my first course: [Become A VS Code SuperHero!][course]!
+- 🔭 I just launched my first book on NFTs: [NFT Basics!][book0001]!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects